-In 2000, Illinois police officers chased what has come to be known as the St. Clair Triangle UFO.
-What was it?
+In 2000, Illinois police chased what has come to be known as the St. Clair Triangle UFO.
+We found out what it was.

 It was a bitterly cold winter morning on January 5, 2000 in St. Clair County, Illinois.
 At just 4:00 in the morning it was black as pitch and more than three hours before sunrise, and the streets were correspondingly deserted.
 Today we're going to study what is said to have happened over the next 45 minutes or so, involving at least four police officers from different different towns, speeding down the highways, chattering on their radios, and pursuing what would become considered by some to be one of the most elusive UFOs in history.
 It's become known as the St. Clair Triangle case, and it's had UFOlogists scratching their heads ever since.

 In all, seven people saw the object, including four police officers; due to the wee hours, not many people other than police officers were up and about.
 The first was 66-year-old Mel Noll who parked at his miniature golf course around 4 in the morning, to make sure his plumbing hadn't frozen.
 He saw what he described as a big house floating in the air, with windows and all sorts of details.
 He went to the nearby police station in Highland, where the dispatcher radioed officer Ed Barton.
 He saw a bright white light, followed it, then parked and got close enough to shut off his own lights and observed that it looked like a giant triangle with bright white lights at each corner.
 Nearby, insomniac Johnny Doss, listening to a police scanner, heard the call and also went outside and saw what he later described as having several bright lights.